 As per WEP's Fees, Cancellations and Refunds terms, if WEP Australia cancels your exchange program, you can choose between an alternative program or a refund of the fees you have paid.

 Can I postpone my program if I’m worried about COVID-19?

 Will I be charged a fee to postpone?

-No, due to the unusual situation we find ourselves in and if consistent with the polices of each international partner organisation, WEP will be waiving our usual cancellation fee and postponement conditions, but WEP reserves the right, according to the Fees, Cancellations and Refunds agreement, to pass on airline fuel surcharges, increases in airfare taxes, insurance and adverse fluctuations in currency exchange rates.
+No, due to the unusual situation we find ourselves in and if consistent with the polices of each international partner organisation, WEP will be waiving our usual postponement conditions, but WEP reserves the right, according to the Fees, Cancellations and Refunds agreement, to pass on airline fuel surcharges, increases in airfare taxes, insurance and adverse fluctuations in currency exchange rates.

 If I postpone, will I have to submit another application?

 That depends on the commencement date of the postponed program.
 You may have to resubmit elements of your original application, like up-to-date school transcripts.
 We always expect you to keep us informed about changes to personal information, school or medical details that occur following submission of your application, e.g. address, contact details, change of school, change in health, change in family circumstances, etc.

 I already have my host family placement, if I postpone can I still go to my current host family?

 If you decide to postpone, we will liaise with our overseas partner organisation to see if your host family and host school are in a position to host you at a later date.